datopian/datahub/site/content/howtos/blog.md

 ---
 title: How to add a simple blog?
-description: How to add a simple blog on a PortalJS data portal
+description: Learn how to add a simple blog on a PortalJS data portal
 ---

 ## Setup